Who are binaryoptions.co.uk?

 A guide to binary options trading

 Although binary options trading is a growing form of investment, it remains a relatively unknown product.
 Over time, this is likely to change.
-As binary options represent a very simple investment, where risk and reward is very clear at the outset.
+As these options offer a very simple investment, where risk and reward is very clear at the outset.

-So binary options offer a simple trading mechanism, but they are also high risk / high reward.
+So binary options offer a simple trading choice, but they are also high risk / high reward.

 If the trader is correct, they will see a return on their investment of somewhere between 70% and 95%, paid as soon as the option period has settled – perhaps within just a few minutes.
 If the market moves against them, they lose their full investment.
 There is however, no leveraged exposure with a binary trade, so the risk and reward ratio is also simple to manage.